Comparison Article Prompts: 12 "X vs Y" Templates That Pick a Winner

 3. Trade-off framing

-For each row in this comparison, identify the trade-off: what does X give up to be better at this dimension?
-If a product is strictly better on every row, the comparison is bad — flag it.
+For each row in this comparison, name the trade-off: what does the leading product give up elsewhere to win this row?
+If one product is strictly better on every row, the comparison is weak or biased — flag it and tell me what's missing.

 4. Affiliate-bias disclosure

-I am an affiliate for `{X}`.
-Write an honest disclosure line + a section that names where `{Y}` is better than `{X}` despite my affiliation.
-Don't fake objectivity — own the bias clearly.
+I am an affiliate for `[X]`.
+Write (a) one honest disclosure line in plain language, and (b) a section that names three places where `[Y]` genuinely beats `[X]` despite my affiliation.
+Don't fake objectivity — own the bias and let the reader judge.

 Variables to swap: X, Y